Festival of Lessons and Carols

 Scripture Reading: Luke 2:8–16

-(The shepherds go to the manger.)
+(The shepherds go to the manger).

-Anthem: "Wexford Carol"
+Anthem: "Wexford Carol" Wagner

-Carol: "God Rest You Merry, Gentlemen"
+Carol: God Rest You Merry, Gentlemen” 18th cent.
+English Carol

 THE SIXTH LESSON

-Scripture Reading: Mattheio 2:1-11
+Scripture Reading: Matthew 2:1–11

-(The wise men follow the star to Jesus.)
+(The wise men follow the star to Jesus).

-Anthem: "In the Bleak Midwinter"
+Anthem: "In the Bleak Midwinter" Darke

 THE SEVENTH LESSON

-Scripture Reading: John 1:1-14;
+Scripture Reading: John 1:1–14; Revelation 7:9

-(John unfolds the great mystery of the incarnation.)
+(John unfolds the great mystery of the incarnation).

-Anthem: "Let All Mortal Flesh Keep Silence"
+Anthem: "Let All Mortal Flesh Keep Silence" Hoist

 The Blessing

-Closing "Hark! the Herald Angels Sing"
+Closing: Hark! the Herald Angels Sing” Wesley

-Postlude: "Noel"
+Postlude: "Noel" Daquin

 The "Festival of Lessons and Carols" is patterned after a traditional English evening service.
-The traditional service incliuies nine Scripture lessons, tracing salvation history from Genesis through the gospels; each reading is followed by a carol.
+The traditional service includes nine Scripture lessons, tracing salvation history from Genesis through the gospels; each reading is followed by a carol.
 The service here was constructed for a morning service combining the service of the Word with seven lessons and carols as a response to the Word.

 This service was prepared by Charlotte Larsen and Jan Musch for the Ann Arbor Christian Reformed Church.
-The hymns in the service appear in one or more of the following hymnals: The Hymnbook (HB), Psalter Hymnal (PsH), Rejoice in the Lord (RL), Trinity Hymnal (TH).

 Charlotte Larsen is music director of Ann Arbor (Mich.)
 Christian Reformed Church.

-Reformed Worship 17 © September 1990 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 17 © September 1990, Calvin Institute of Christian Worship.
 Used by permission.